Diagnosing chaos with projected ensembles of process tensors: Results

 To study this problem, we first define a quantifier of temporal correlations.
 Previously, the mutual information been established as a quantifier of non-Markovian correlations~\cite{processtensor, processtensor2}: those that are transmitted through the environment only.
 Here, we use the mutual information between temporal regions $B_1$ and $B_2$ of the process tensor, defined as

-with $\ups_{B_{2(1)}} = \tr_{B_{1(2)}}(\ups_{B})$.
-Note that, since we do not employ a so-called causal break~\cite{milz_quantum_2021}, Eq.~\eqref{eq:mut_inf} quantifies \textit{all} temporal correlations---those which pass through both system and the environment---and thus upper-bounds the non-Markovian correlations.
+with $\ups_{B_{2(1)}} = \tr_{B_{1(2)}}(\ups_{B})$ and $S_{\text{vN}}$ the Von-Neumann entropy.
+We previously defined the QDE using the Renyi-2 entropy as it was more efficient numerically, allowing us to obtain larger system sizes and time steps.
+However, the Renyi-2 entropy does not obey subadditivity so the Renyi mutual information is not operationally well-defined and can be negative~\cite{Kormos_2017}.
+For this section, we employ the Von Neumann entropy to get a well-defined probe of temporal correlations.
+Note, since we do not employ a so-called causal break~\cite{milz_quantum_2021}, Eq.~\eqref{eq:mut_inf} quantifies \textit{all} temporal correlations---those which pass through both system and the environment---and thus upper-bounds the non-Markovian correlations.

 We show in App.~\ref{Appendix:Dyn_Ent_markov} that the growth of dynamical entropy with $n_B$ bounds temporal correlations as quantified by the mutual information,

 Here, $n_B = n_{B_1} + n_{B_2}$ is the total number of interventions which is the sum of the number of interventions made in $B_1$ and $B_2$.
 By non-negativity of the mutual information, this bound is tight when the growth rate of the QDE is maximal,